DNS blocking

-Proposed legislation
+Proposed United States legislation

 In addition to its technical impact, DNS blocking also has many social and political implications.
 Free speech and due process are key concerns regarding DNS blocking, particularly in the United States.
 DNS blocking was proposed to be mandated by the Stop Online Piracy Act (SOPA) and the PROTECT IP Act (PIPA).
 It is a technique that essentially breaks the fundamental architecture of the internet.
 The goal for its use as intended by SOPA and PIPA is to prevent users from intentionally or unintentionally accessing web sites and web services that are known to host copyrighted material without authorization.

 According to an article in Network World magazine, "Just about universally, the people responsible for the technical development and operation of the Internet have said that the DNS-blocking proposals would break vital Internet technology while at the same time being entirely ineffectual against people who are serious about violating copyright laws and largely ineffectual against those who do so casually."
 They go on to claim that politicians who support this type of legislation are motivated by pressure from lobbyists and donors to their campaigns.
 These lobbyists and donors are often affiliated with special interest groups such as the MPAA and RIAA.